mwaters166/COVID-19_Project/README.md

 ### Summary

 * This is a COVID-19 tracking project using data compiled from Johns Hopkins (found here: https://github.com/CSSEGISandData/COVID-19/tree/master/csse_covid_19_data) and "The Covid Tracking Project" (https://covidtracking.com).
 You can explore confirmed cases, recovered cases, and mortality data of COVID-19 globally ('COVID19_app.py'), in individual US states ('States_COVID.py'), and in US counties ('County_COVID19_Data_Explorer.py').

-Additional files include Jupyter Notebooks with a brief comparison of actions taken in US and South Korea ('International_Gov_COVID19_Measures.ipynb'), a walkthrough of the state data (with an early projection of COVID-19 cases using Prophet; 'States_Walkthrough_with_Prophet_ML.ipynb'), and a walkthrough of the county data ('COVID19_County_Data_Exploration.ipynb').
+* Additional files include Jupyter Notebooks with 1) a brief comparison of actions taken in US and South Korea ('International_Gov_COVID19_Measures.ipynb'), 2) a walkthrough of the state data (with an early projection of COVID-19 cases using Prophet; 'States_Walkthrough_with_Prophet_ML.ipynb'), 3) a walkthrough of the county data ('COVID19_County_Data_Exploration.ipynb'), and 4) a walkthrough of county mortality prediction using Random Forest and analysis ('RandomForest_COVID19_Mortality.ipynb')

 * All components were written in Python (with some SQL) and can be run in Streamlit: https://www.streamlit.io/